wbartlett1/Data400_Final_Project/README.md

 ### Engineered Features

-Additional features created for modeling:
+Features used for Modeling: COME BACK HERE

 - **Temporal Features**
   - `day_of_week`: Departure day (Monday=0 to Sunday=6)